-Alison Steele; Master of Business Administration (MBA) — Manager of Community Programs and Advocacy
+Alison Steele; Master of Business Administration (MBA) — Director of Community Programs and Advocacy

 Building Performance Institute Building Science Principles Certified, RESET Certified

 Alison leads CCI’s Grassroots Green Homes project in neighborhoods across Pittsburgh, and she plays a critical role in CCI’s activity to advocate for home performance and home health through policy decisions.
 Prior to joining the team in 2015, Alison managed demand side energy reduction programs for utility companies, served as a consultant in the corporate sustainability space, and taught English in Fukushima Japan.
 Alison earned her undergraduate degree in Physics from Drew University and her MBA in Sustainability from Duquesne University.
 She is a graduate of Leadership Pittsburgh’s Leadership Development Initiative, is active in her MBA alumni group, and serves on the board of the Keystone Energy Efficiency Alliance (KEEA) as conference committee chair.
 Together with Rebuilding Together Pittsburgh, Alison is the Co-Outcome Broker for the local Green & Healthy Homes Initiative.
 When she’s not training for or running in a marathon, Alison participates in medieval reenactments and plays the tuba.